sdecena/WD-Hands-On-2/readme.md

 | Box Shadow Effect | For using the shadow effect | https://getcssscan.com/css-box-shadow-examples?fbclid=IwAR3svdTLs_lfxhfeQkdAVErKgm2YHyEcB4_Gpq1livLkKMEAVf0ew5D2TFA |
 | Text Glow Effect | Used for glow effect on text | https://stackoverflow.com/questions/40393497/text-outer-glow-effect-using-css |
 | Text Orientation | Used for text orientation of other elements | https://developer.mozilla.org/en-US/docs/Web/CSS/text-orientation |

+## Documentation
+- 06/17: Started creating the landing page of the website.
+---
+- 06/18: Added the first 3 Hero and Card Designs
+---
+- 06/19: Finished the 5 Hero and Card Designs.
+Started on the first 2 Animated Cards.
+---
+- 06/20: Finished the 5 Animated Card Designs
+---

+## Deployment Link
+Link: